khkhiu/khkhiu.github.io/_posts/2021-09-04-Hackathon_AWS-BuildOn-ASEAN-2021.md

 <strong>The team</strong>

 ***
-The team I was in,<strong>SP_ABS_IDV</strong>consisted of the following members from Singapore Polytechnic(SP).
-The name was originally a placeholder name, but it grew on the team and we stuck with it.
+The team I was in,<strong>AWS_IDV_DESC</strong>consisted of the following members from Singapore Polytechnic(SP).
+The name is a reference to the name of my previous team.
+For more information on that, see here: <a href="https://khkhiu.github.io/competition/Hackathon_AWS-BuildOn-ASEAN-2020/"> AWS - BuildOn ASEAN, 2020. </a>

-1. LY Nathan, Diploma in Engineering with Business
+1. Keh Zi Yang, Diploma in Electrical and Electronic Engineering
-2. Phang Wei Zhang, Diploma in Engineering with Business
+2. Andrew Chia Wei Ren, Diploma in Electrical and Electronic Engineering
-3. Teo Wen Xin, Diploma in Diploma in Infocomm Security Management
-4. Khiu Kim Hong, Diploma in Electrical and Electronic Engineering
+3. Khiu Kim Hong, Diploma in Electrical and Electronic Engineering

 ***

+<strong>Problem statement</strong>

+***
+<strong>AI for Predicting Complications in Chronic Diseases</strong> Hyperglycaemia (diabetes), Hyperlipidaemia (high cholesterol), and Hypertension (high blood
+pressure) are three of the top chronic diseases that affect Singaporeans.
+Some of the major complications for these diseases include cardiovascular disease, renal failure, and eye/foot problems.
+Understanding which patients will develop major complications can allow for early diagnosis and interventions to manage the complications and even prevent the development of complications.
+Challenge: To predict the time to developing complications in patients with type 2 diabetes or hypertension or hyperlipidaemia from the time of first diagnosis.
+You will be provided with a dataset that includes patient demographics, information on hospital visits, lab test results, medication, and diagnoses.

+***

 ![WIP](/assets/images/common/WIP.png)

+***